-A common and extremely lovable indoor plant, the snake plant (sansevieria), also known as the mother-in-law’s tongue (for its sharp leaves) is one of the latest trends for millennial house plant enthusiasts.
+A common and extremely lovable indoor plant, the snake plant (sansevieria trifasciata), also known as the mother-in-law’s tongue (for its sharp leaves) is one of the latest trends for millennial house plant enthusiasts.

 Aside from its distinctively unique architecture, it is also a very tough and tolerant plant with a straightforward, easy-care routine and is not the slightest bit fussy.
 You don’t even need a green thumb for this.
 Its sword-like leaves are smooth and stiff, so much so that it is known as ‘bowstring hemp’ in countries where its tough fibres were once used to make bowstrings.

-Despite being a tolerant plant, it is still essential to give your snake plant the best care possible to ensure it is constantly growing and stays healthy for many years.
+Despite being a tolerant plant, it is still essential to give it the best care possible to ensure your snake plant grows and stays healthy for many years.

 Which snake plant is best?

 To answer simply, it really depends on what your preference is.
 The most common snake plant variety is the sansevieria trifasciata, which are mainly green-yellow leaves but have cultivars with different colours or even curly leaves.
 Another popular one is the sansevieria cylindrica which has fat, rounded leaves that can reach up to 6 feet tall.
 Or what about the sansevieria masoniana, also known as the whale’s fin as it has broad, paddle-shaped leaves that grow up to four feet in length.
 Take a trip to your local nursery and you may find some interesting varieties in colours like moonshine, golden hahnii, and so on.

 Read more: How to grow and care for aloe vera plants

 What is the best pot and soil to use for snake plants?